Kumar-Gowda-D/simple-feedback-page/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/b1f4d703-fc51-43e5-a8cd-d27bc74389ae) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Lovable will be committed automatically to this repo and deployed to production.

 **Use your preferred IDE**